 The Written Exam is generally offered in May and October via a remote proctoring platform.
 The application period opens five months prior to the exam.

 Exam Content Outline

 The AOBS written exam consists of 200 multiple-choice questions that tests the knowledge and understanding of basic science and clinical knowledge, skills and principles critical to the practice of Cardiothoracic Surgery.
 The examination is subjected to conventional psychometric analysis using accepted modern methods of key validation and item scoring.
-The total examination time is 4 hours and 30 minutes and is administered at Pearson Vue testing centers throughout the US.
+The total examination time is 4 hours and 30 minutes and is administered via a remote proctoring platform.

 The exam evaluates academic knowledge in the following areas:

 AOA reports candidates’ certification results using standardized scaled scores.
 Scaled scores are more valid and reliable compared to raw scores and make scores comparable across different forms of the exam.
 The AOA reports scores on a 200 to 800-point scale with a scaled score of 500 or higher required to pass.

 - A scaled score of 500 represents the minimum level of knowledge and skill necessary to pass the exam as established by AOA Certifying Boards.

 - The highest possible scaled score is 800.